MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 Walrus currently allows the storage of blobs up to a maximum size that may be determined through the `walrus info` command.
 You may store larger blobs by splitting them into smaller chunks.

+Blobs are stored for a certain number of _epochs_, as specified at the time they were stored.
+Walrus storage nodes ensure that within these epochs a read succeeds.
+The Walrus devnet only uses a single epoch today, and blobs uploaded will be available in that single epoch (until the devnet is wiped).
+Future devnets may span across multiple epochs.

 ## Read